The democratic audit of Australia

 What was the true cost of the Informal vote at the 2007 election?

-During the 2007 election informal voting dropped from 5.18% to 3.95%.
-Despite, this (apparent) good news, Brent claims that accidental informal voting remains significant as he goes on to explore the relationships between different voting systems at the state level and non-English speaking voters.
+During the 2007 federal election informal voting dropped from 5.18% to 3.95%.
+Despite, this apparent good news, Peter Brent, in his ANU paper Time to introduce automatic enrolment in Australia, claimed that accidental informal voting remains significant.
+In his paper, Brent explored the relationships between different voting systems at the state level and non-English speaking voters.